chromium/chromium/ash/wm/README.md

 the windows associated with the new active desk slide in.
 Desks can be created, accessed and destroyed using accelerators or a desk UI in overview mode.

+#### Float

+Float is another productivity feature that allows users to place one window per desk above others.
+This is done by moving the window to a container stacked above the desk containers.

+In tablet mode, floated windows have a fixed size and are always magnetized to the corners but can be dragged to other corners.
+The can also be tucked by flinging the window horizontally offscreen.
+You can bring the window back by pressing on the UI provided while tucked.

 #### Gestures

 Gestures provide a quick way of doing window management.
 This folder contains